 At this high school, instead of jocks and nerds, the students are divided into predators and prey.

-At a high school where the students are literally divided into predators and prey, friendships maintain the fragile peace.
-Who among them will become a Beastar—a hero destined to lead in a society naturally rife with mistrust?
+At a high school where the students are literally divided into predators and prey, it’s personal relationships that maintain the fragile peace.
+Who among them is a Beastar—an academic and social role model destined to become a leader in a society naturally rife with mistrust?

 Received an advance reader copy in exchange for a fair review from Viz Media LLC, via Edelweiss.